Quality and value: research programme

 Campden BRI project 144031 (Jan 2018 – Dec 2020)

 Establishing an accurate shelf life is key to a product’s success.
-The shelf life should be sufficient to allow the product to be economically viable and minimise waste whilst maintaining key sensory, chemical and microbiological characteristics.
+The shelf life should be sufficient enough to allow the product to be economically viable and minimise waste whilst maintaining key sensory, chemical and microbiological characteristics.
 It is therefore vital that the correct procedure is used when assessing shelf life.
-This project aims to reconsider the methods and procedures used to define microbiological shelf life (through setting up working groups comprising of members from producers, retailers and, potentially, government bodies), conduct practical studies to define the best practice approaches and recommendations, and then to update Campden BRI’s guideline no.46 on the evaluation of product shelf life for chilled foods.
+This project aims to reconsider the methods and procedures used to define microbiological shelf life (through setting up a working group comprising of members from producers, retailers and government bodies), by conducting practical studies to define the best practice approaches and recommendations, and then update Campden BRI’s guideline 46 on the evaluation of product shelf life for chilled foods.

 Campden BRI project 144030 (Jan 2018 – Dec 2020)